Table of Contents

 - Financial Losses – The theft or loss of intellectual property can result in significant financial losses for companies.
 This includes lost revenue, decreased market share, and increased expenses related to litigation, security measures, or damage control.
 One of the most prominent cases was China's theft of a wind turbine company’s intellectual property resulting in a $1.2 billion case.

 - Remediation Costs – It's not uncommon for organisations to incur additional out-of-pocket costs related to litigation and remediation efforts.
 This includes funding legal counsel, hiring experts to investigate the breach, or integrating better security measures.
 For instance, in a multi-billion dollar IP theft case, the company under attack spent $14 million alone on public relations, technical investigations, attorney fees and litigation.

 - Reputational Damage – Insider threats can also result in reputational damages for companies.
 If a brand is perceived as not taking adequate measures to protect its intellectual property, it may lose the trust of its customers, investors, and stakeholders.
 For example, Facebook’s stock dropped by 7% – valued at a $43 billion loss – after the catastrophic data breach incident involving Cambridge Analytica.

-- Maintain limited access controls – Ensure that only authorized personnel can access confidential information.
+- Maintain limited access controls – Ensure that only authorised personnel can access confidential information.
 Use proper cybersecurity protocols, such as multifactor authentication and encryption, to safeguard sensitive data.